electron/electron/docs/tutorial/using-selenium-and-webdriver.md

 ## Setting up with WebdriverIO

 [WebdriverIO](https://webdriver.io/) provides a Node package for testing with WebDriver.
-It can be used as an automation framework using the WDIO testrunner that comes with various of plugins (e.g. reporter and services) that helps you put together your test setup.
+It can be used as an automation framework using the WDIO testrunner that comes with various plugins (e.g. reporter and services) that can help you put together your test setup.

 ### 1. Install WDIO Testrunner